v0.2 - 25-04-2020

 Although there are a lot of landers going to our nearest neighbours, NASA is also looking further into the solar system with the dragonfly and Triton hopper.
 These are proposed to go to a moon of Saturn and Neptune, respectively.
 As the name suggests, the Triton hopper is proposed to land on Triton, one of Neptune’s moons.
 Although the project is currently in development, it has already completed its phase I study, and a conceptual design was drawn up [99].

-When landing on Triton, the Triton hopper would be landing on a moon in a retrograde orbit around its parent planet about 30AU from the earth (1AU=distance earth-sun).
+When landing on Triton, the Triton hopper would be landing on a moon in a retrograde orbit around its parent planet about 30 AU from the Earth (1AU=distance Earth-Sun).
 This retrograde orbit is most likely because Triton is a captured object from the Kuiper Belt.
 Making the Triton hopper the first human-made object to land on a Kuiper belt Object when it would land in 2040 [99].

 The vehicle would land using propulsion since the atmosphere on Triton is only 14-40 microbar (~1 Pa), mainly consisting of Nitrogen.
 To get to the point, a landing can be attempted, the entire system would first be inserted with a solid stage into a 200km parking orbit around Triton.
-Then the lander would separate and using a bi-propellant stage would descend to an altitude of 250m, where the hopper would make its first hop to the surface [99].
+Then the lander would separate and, using a bi-propellant stage would descend to an altitude of 250m, where the hopper would make its first hop to the surface [99].

 The Triton Hopper is estimated to have a dry weight of 325kg and 450kg when fully fuelled with Nitrogen.
-The engine used for hopping would use Nitrogen which is sourced after the first hop from the atmosphere and surface of Triton because the atmosphere is made mostly of Nitrogen.
-The hops it would make will be 1.3 km heigh and 5.2 km downrange, during which it will gather data on the atmosphere of Triton.
+The engine used for hopping would use Nitrogen, which is sourced after the first hop from the atmosphere and surface of Triton because the atmosphere is made mostly of Nitrogen.
+The hops it would make will be 1.3 km high and 5.2 km downrange, during which it will gather data on the atmosphere of Triton.
 Besides this, it will take along a wide range of sensors and cameras to analyse and photograph Triton [99].

 The Triton hopper